 Insurance may cover some or all of the expenses related to getting a hearing aid.
 In fact, some states mandate that insurance cover them for both children and adults.
 It never hurts to ask.
-If you’re a veteran, you may be eligible for hearing aids through the VA.
+If you’re a veteran, you may be eligible for hearing aids through the government programs.

 In some ways, your hearing aids are a lot like prescription glasses.
 The frame is pretty universal (depending on your sense of style, of course), but the prescription is calibrated for your specific needs.
 Hearing aids, too, have specific settings–in most cases, calibrated by your hearing specialist–tailored to your exact needs.